This Is Not That: Worship

 Not the Jesus dressed up in expectations or strapped to our systems.
 Not the Jesus of empire, duty, or endless striving.

-But the Jesus who comes to us as friend.
+But the Jesus who comes to us as friend (Luke 7:34).
 The Jesus who doesn’t demand a performance but pulls out a chair.

-Because if all things were created in Him, through Him, for Him—if all things hold together in Him—if all of God delighted to dwell in Him and reconcile all things in Him (Colossians 1:15–20)…
+Because if all things were created in Him, through Him, for Him—if all things are sustained by Him—if all of God delighted to dwell in Him and reconcile all things in Him (Col 1:15–20)…

 Then who we are is forever bound up in who He is.

-Or to say it the way Paul does: “From now on, we regard no one according to the flesh” (2 Corinthians 5:16).
+This is why Paul could say, with confidence—despite our struggles: “From now on, we regard no one according to the flesh” (2 Cor 5:16).

 Jesus isn’t the relationship you have to build.
 He is the relationship.

-Which means worship is not you proving your devotion.
+Which means worship is not you displaying your devotion.
 It’s you trusting the devotion that’s already true in Him.

 The Problem We Face

-James Torrance once called it “unitarian” worship—do-it-yourself worship.
+In describing what has been labeled “worship,” James Torrance used the phrase: unitarian worship.
 Something you do, in a building, on a Sunday, with a minister’s help.

-And that’s the thing: when worship becomes your side of the bargain, the God Jesus spoke of is lost, and the grace Jesus spoke of is gone.
+And that’s the thing: when worship becomes your side of the bargain, the God Jesus spoke of is lost, and the relationship Jesus described is gone.

 Worship becomes the barometer of your faithfulness.
-The treadmill that never stops… if you’re serious.
+The weekly treadmill that never stops… if you’re serious.

-And if worship is how you acquire or validate grace?
+Because if worship is how you validate grace?
 Then grace was never grace in the first place.

 Ancient Roots, Old Ghosts

-Every nation had created gods.
+Every nation around them, everything they had ever seen, had created gods.
 Angry ones.
 Bloodthirsty ones.
-Gods who needed to be fed—animals, harvests, even children.
+Gods who needed to be fed sacrifices to be appeased—animals, harvests, even children.

 So Israel’s early worship in the Old Testament was shaped in that neighborhood.
 Altars.
-Sacrifices.
+Services.
 Rituals.

 It doesn’t mean the Scriptures got it wrong.
-It means the Bible intentionally tells the story of frail people slowly waking up to God’s true reality.
+It means the Bible intentionally tells the story of frail people slowly waking up to God’s true reality (see This Is Not That: Scripture).

-And worship shifts from appeasement to astonishment.
-From “maybe He’ll spare us” to “you’ll never not be my sons and daughters” (Romans 8:17).
+And with that shift, our understanding of worship changes from appeasement to astonishment.
+From “maybe He’ll move for us if we honor Him more” to “you will never not be my sons and daughters” (Romans 8:17).

 Modern Roots, Same Ghosts